LunaLeMoon/Standalone-Zombie-System/README.md

 The SafeZones table and the code that creates blips for safe zones was removed, the code related to handling safe zones, including the loop that checks if a zombie is within a safe zone and deletes it was also removed.

 By removing these parts, I  eliminated the functionality related to safe zones and focused solely on the implementation of infected zones where zombies can spawn.

+This code iterates through the InfectedZones table and checks if a zombie is within each infected zone.
+If a zombie leaves the boundaries of the zone, it would de-spawn automatically.